m00nlitcat/blog.myget.org/_posts/2017-10-25-myget-by-the-numbers-2017.markdown

 The most interesting data point for package consumers is likely the following one: package download uptime.
 We're happy to share that, in 2017, we're currently on track to exceed the 99.99% uptime goal we set ourselves!

-Currently, the package download endpoint has an uptime percentage of **99.992%**!
-In other words, the endpoint has been down for 35 minutes in 2017, spread out over 5 different days, so that's 5 days this year with an average interruption of less than 7 minutes.
+Currently, the package download endpoint has an uptime percentage of **99.991%**!
+In other words, the endpoint has been down for 40 minutes in 2017, spread out over 6 different days, so that's 6 days this year with an average interruption of less than 6 minutes and 40 seconds.
 If you didn't do a restore during those brief interruptions, you likely haven't noticed this interruption at all.
 If you did, we're very sorry, and please know that we'll continue to work hard to further improve on this metric.

 ## Storage, traffic and bandwidth